University of Michigan-Dearborn is committed to making an advanced degree affordable to students.

 The following scholarships are available exclusively to current College of Education, Health, and Human Services students.
 To apply for these scholarships, please visit the UM-Dearborn Office of Financial Aid and submit an application by February 1.

 The Non-Resident Graduate Tuition Scholarship covers 80% of the difference between the resident and non-resident graduate tuition rate.
 This scholarship is renewable in subsequent terms, up to the number of credits in the student’s degree program.
 You may be eligible for a non-resident graduate tuition scholarship if you meet the award criteria.
-You must complete the online application for this scholarship prior to each semester that you want to be considered for the award.

 Eligibility: College of Education, Health, and Human Services students.